-Lumbar spinal fusion is a surgical procedure that corrects problems involving the lumbar vertebra in order to elimination pain.
+Lumbar spinal fusion is a surgical procedure that involves fixing two vertebrae together to stabilize the spine and relieve pain.

 Background on Spinal Fusion Surgery

-Treatment by spinal fusion is based on a concept that pain is generated from a segment of the lumbar spine (Szpalski & Gunzburg, 2007).
-Using bone grafts, metal rods and screws, this procedure facilitates stabilization of the lumbar spine by fusing two or more vertebrae together, thereby, eliminating motion between the vertebral segments.
-The ultimate goal of lumbar spinal fusion is to achieve a solid union between two or more vertebra (North American Spine Society, 2006).
-Forming a strong union allows for relief of low back pain, tingling sensations, numbness and weakness, restoration of nerve functions and prevention of abnormal spinal motions.
+Treatment by spinal fusion is based on the concept that pain is generated from a segment of the lumbar spine (Szpalski & Gunzburg, 2007).
 Lumbar spinal fusion is an extensive and invasive surgical procedure.
-It usually takes around six or more months for the fusion to become stable (University of Pittsburg Medical Center, 2008; Bradford & Zdeblick, 2004).
+It usually takes six or more months for the fusion to stabilize (University of Pittsburg Medical Center, 2008; Bradford & Zdeblick, 2004).

 Details about Spinal Fusion Surgery